mongodb-university/Bluehawk/README.md

-is specified, Bluehawk highlights all lines marked with `emphasize` command in the specified markup language output. `emphasize` makes it easier to keep the correct lines highlighted when you update code samples.
+is specified, Bluehawk highlights all lines marked with `emphasize` command in the specified markup language output. `emphasize` makes it easier to keep the correct lines highlighted when you update code samples, because it calculates the highlighted line numbers for you.
 You can use `replace` as either a block command or a line command.

 Consider the following file: